anitsirc557/Emergencies/README.md

 # Emergencies
-AN AndroidStudio proyect to know the state of the traffic cameras of Madrid and any emergencies in the same city.
+An AndroidStudio proyect to know the state of the traffic cameras of Madrid and any emergencies in the same city.